beademingstoestel/OpenSource_ventilator_lungs/httpServer/README.md

 # Endpoints and @hapi/nes subscribeable paths

-- /api/error:
+- /api/alarm:
-  - @hapi/nes: listen for errors raised by the controller or python
+  - @hapi/nes: listen for alarms raised by the controller or python
-  - PUT: raise new error
+  - PUT: raise new alarms
+    - body json object:
+      - value: int
 - /api/settings:
   - @hapi/nes: listen for changes in the settings object
   - GET: retrieve the settings object